Reconstructing the unitary part of a noisy quantum channel: Application

-We can observe from Fig.~\ref{fig:Fid over T1} that the mixed-state reconstruction generally performs worse in terms of the gate error $1-F_G$ than the pure-state reconstruction, while the Choi reconstruction performs best.
-This behavior is intuitive if one considers the total amount of information available: The Choi-Matrix via Eq.~\eqref{eq:DefChoi} contains the information of the action of the dynamical map on arbitrary input states to the set of $2$ and $d+1$ input states for the mixed-state and pure-state reconstruction, respectively.
-The total amount of information accessible to the algorithm to reconstruct the dynamical is therefore higher compared to mixed-state and pure-state reconstruction.
-This also explains the difference in gate error between mixed-state and pure-state reconstruction since the mixed-state reconstruction.
+We observe in Fig.~\ref{fig:Fid over T1} that the mixed-state reconstruction performs worse in terms of the reconstruction error $1-F_G$ than the pure-state reconstruction, while the Choi reconstruction performs best.
+This behavior is intuitive if one considers the total amount of information available: The Choi matrix contains, via Eq.~\eqref{eq:DefChoi}, the information of the action of the dynamical map on arbitrary input states.
+The total amount of information accessible to the algorithm for the reconstruction is therefore higher compared to mixed-state and pure-state reconstruction.
+Similarly, since for mixed-state reconstruction a smaller number of states is propagated, less information is gained compared to the pure-state reconstruction.
+This explains the difference in reconstruction errors between mixed-state and pure-state reconstruction.

-Figure~\ref{fig:Fid over T2} illustrates that the pure-state and mixed-state reconstruction methods can also be employed for $T_2$ decay, i.e. pure dephasing, if the dynamics is sufficiently close to being unitary.
-The image of the propagated pure initial states is non-degenerate for the entire interval of $T_2$ decay times that we consider, as seen by the continuous gate error graph of the pure-state reconstruction in Fig.~\ref{fig:Fid over T2}.
-In contrast to the results for $T_1$ decay discussed above, there is consequently no breakdown of the pure-state reconstruction algorithms for $T_2$ decay.
-One possible explanation is that for $T_2$ decay, the chosen basis states in Eq.~\eqref{eq:rhoB mixed} and Eq.~\eqref{eq:rhoB pure} are not affected at all by the dissipation.
-However, the random unitary operation then rotates those basis states around a random angle which makes a direct discussion intricate.
-One can however always assert that the output states are altered, compared to $T_1$ decay, which then influences the gate error accordingly.
+Figure~\ref{fig:Fid over T2} illustrates that the pure-state and mixed-state reconstruction methods can also be employed for pure dephasing, provided the dynamics is sufficiently close to being unitary.
+The image of the propagated pure initial states in the case of the CNOT gates is non-degenerate for the entire interval of $T_2$ times that we have considered, as seen by the continuous orange and blue lines in the lower panel of Fig.~\ref{fig:Fid over T2}.
+For the CNOT there is no breakdown of the reconstruction algorithms for pure dephasing because the basis states in Eq.~\eqref{eq:rhoB mixed} and~\eqref{eq:rhoB pure} are not affected by the dephasing and the gate merely maps the basis states onto themselves.
+In contrast, a random unitary may rotate the basis states such that the output state likely are affected by the pure dephasing.